info-370/cloud-computing/distributed-computing/part-2/README.md

 Leave this section with defaults

 ### Notes
 * Once you launch your instance, it can take 5-10 minutes for your environment to be ready.
-While you wait, I suggest you talk with your final project group so you don't have to spend too much time sitting around.
+While you wait, I suggest you talk with your final project group or help those around you so you don't have to spend too much time sitting around.

+## Testing
+To test your solution, I have written a small script in `test.py`.
+In this file you will need to change the global variable `url` to whatever the url of your elastic beanstalk cluster is (the url can be found at the top of your elastic beanstalk dashboard for that environment).

+When you are done, feel free to talk with your final project group.